ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

 Expectimax improves on the previous algorithms as it incorporates a probabilistic model for the oponent move rather than assuming the optimal move.
 The probability is determined by the amount of move options the agent has at a given time e.i. `1/len(possibleMoves)`.
-Different methods can be used to calculate the probability such as using an evaluation function for score, random probability, or uniform distribution.
+Different methods can be used to calculate the probability, such as using an evaluation function for score, random probability, or uniform distribution.

 ![Expectimax algo](imgs/Expectimax.JPG)

-The change can be seen as in this varient of the algorithm when the pacman is trapped it still takes the chance to move towards the food hoping that the ghost makes a suboptimal move.
-This leads to the pacman dying with less points in this case.
-But overall it performs better as there is the case that the ghost makes a suboptimal move then the pacman is correct in taking a chance to go for more food.
+The change can be seen as in this variant of the algorithm when PacMan is trapped, it still moves towards the food hoping that the ghost makes a suboptimal move.
+This leads to PacMan dying with fewer points in this case.
+Overall, it performs better as there is the case that the ghost makes a suboptimal move, making PacMan correct in taking a chance to go for more food.
 This can be seen in running the trapped version of the map for both alpha beta and expectimax:

 ```
 python pacman.py -p AlphaBetaAgent -l trappedClassic -a depth=3 -q -n 10